 Alderson’s new role is unclear and is possibly still being worked out.
 It is also unclear how it will affect current GM Brodie Van Wagenen.

-All kidding aside, one role I can see Alderson actually taking is a position where he's more or less the guy Cohen puts in place to make sure that the owner's priorities are being acted upon.
-This way, Cohen avoids day-to-day meddling, and Alderson would obviously have credibility with the baseball people.
-Still, it would represent a demotion for Van Wagenen, if not in job title certainly in authority.
-This will be an interesting dynamic to watch if the man who made fleece vests a trendy look for the workplace gets hired.Joel Sherman had a column in the Post yesterday, citing one source that Alderson might push to bring Paul DePodesta back into the Mets organization if he comes back.
+Joel Sherman had a column in the Post yesterday, citing one source that Alderson might push to bring Paul DePodesta back into the Mets organization if he comes back.
 DePodesta oversaw scouting and development in his first go-round with the Mets.
 Under his guidance, the Mets had some successes (Nimmo and Dom Smith) and failures (Gavin Cecchini).
-The Mets weren't as aggressive in the draft then as they've been the last couple of years, but that might be because of the owners' finances as much as anything else.
+The Mets were less aggressive in the draft then than they've been the last couple of years, but that might be because of the owners' finances as much as anything else.

-Still, if Alderson comes back and brings in DePo and maybe some other guys, it will get a little crowded in the team offices if they don't cut some guys loose.
+Still, if Alderson comes back and brings in DePo and some other guys, it will get crowded in the team offices if they don't cut some guys loose.
 If Cohen places Alderson above Van Wagenen and brings in DePo and possibly other guys, at what point does it make sense to keep Van Wagenen on?

 Meanwhile, on AMNY.com, Joe Pantorno cites a source saying that Cohen would "clean house."
 Sandy Alderson would come on as an advisor, and an unnamed source speculated on the possibility of Brian Cashman being lured away from the Yankees to be the new GM.
 Honestly, I don't know who the source is for that one, but I can't come up with one vaguely logical reason for Cashman to ditch the Yankees for the Mets.